 By implementing more inclusive, data-based targeting, you also can empower patients by educating them about health conditions that may disproportionately affect their community or offer resources that address their potential SDOH barriers to care.

-2. Put patients—not physicians—at the center of targeting efforts
+2. Put patients—not physicians—at the center

 Limiting media coverage to only high-prescribing physicians’ offices is a common, yet restrictive way to build a media plan.
 While this is a standard method that marketing teams have used to align their field-force efforts with their non-personal media, it often poses limitations in reaching critical patient segments.